spieswl/surveyor/README.md

 In addition to the *images* folder, *camera.txt*, *gamma.txt*, and *vignette.png* are **REQUIRED** for Surveyor to run.
 The OM pipeline is prevented from working unless those files are present.

-Calibration images are unnecessary if geometric calibration information is already available to Surveyor. *Camera.txt* can be calculated by running `camera_emulator` and `camera_calibration` together; the emulator will detect that `camera_calibration` is writing new CameraInfo to the emulated camera node and write the parameters (with proper formatting) to disk.
+Calibration images are unnecessary if geometric calibration information is already available to Surveyor. *Camera.txt* can be calculated by running `camera_emulator` and `camera_calibration` together; when the user interacts with the calibration suite, the emulator will detect that `camera_calibration` is writing new CameraInfo to the emulated camera node and write the parameters (with proper formatting) to disk.

-#### Launch Commands
+#### Relevant Launch Commands (WIP)

-1. `rosrun surveyor camera_emulator.py`
+1. `rosrun surveyor camera_emulator.py _function:=<XXXX> _sequence:=<YYYY>`
+    * `_function` : Replace <XXXX> with 'calibration' or 'odometry', noting that the dataset subfolder selected will be different.
+    * `_sequence` : Replace <YYYY> with the folder name of the dataset you wish Surveyor to operate with.

-2. `rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.254 image:/camera_emu/image camera:=/camera_emu`
+2. `rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.254 image:=/camera_emu/image camera:=/camera_emu`

 ### 4. References